 1. Malaga, Spain

-Southern Spain is a bang-on bet for cheap summer holidays, and with many flights from the UK, Pablo Picasso’s hip birthplace of Malaga is both easily accessible and easy on the pocket.
-During summer, average temperatures in this breezy coastal resort range from 23°C to 26°C, perfect for lazy days on the beach, enjoying leisurely lunches, and picking your favourite yacht in the glitzy harbour.
+Southern Spain is bang-on for cheap beach holidays, and with many flights from the UK (lockdowns permitting), Malaga is both easily accessible and easy on the pocket.
+During summer, average temperatures in this artsy coastal destination – the birthplace of Pablo Picasso – range from 23°C to 26°C, perfect for lazy days on the beach, enjoying leisurely lunches and picking out your favourite yacht in the glitzy harbour.

-The sun’s got his hat firmly on in Malaga and you should too: pick up a traditional sombrero or panama hat in the un-hipsterish and delightfully old-fashioned milliners, Ricardo del Cid Fernandez on Calle Caldereria.
-If you can drag yourself away from Malaga, then it’s a convenient starting point for exploring the rest of the Costa del Sol and Andalucia.
-The main coastal road, the A7, connects most of the major towns in this region of Spain – hire a car and set off to glamorous, mountain-backed Marbella, just a quick half hour ride down the road from Malaga.
+Pick up a traditional sombrero or panama hat in the delightfully old-fashioned milliners, Ricardo del Cid Fernandez on Calle Caldereria.
+If you can drag yourself away from Malaga, then it’s a convenient starting point for exploring the rest of the Costa del Sol and Andalusia.
+The main coastal road, the A7, connects most of the major towns in this region of Spain.
+Hire a car and set off to glamorous, mountain-backed Marbella, just a quick half hour drive from Malaga.

-Step back into Malaga’s North African past and explore Alcabaza, a Moorish castle built in the eleventh century, or the Castillo de Gibralfaro which sits on a large hill overlooking the city – take the bus to the top if you don’t fancy sweating it out under the Spanish sun.
-Get more local tips for Malaga this summer with our insider guide to the city.
+Step back into Malaga’s North African past and explore Alcabaza, a Moorish castle built in the eleventh century, or the Castillo de Gibralfaro which sits on a large hill overlooking the city.
+Take the bus to the top if you don’t fancy sweating it out under the Spanish sun.

 2. Ibiza, Spain